 |Animalia||Carnivora/Feliformia||Felidae||Panthera||P. Tigris tigris|

-The Bengal Tigers are the resident of India (National animal), Bhutan, Nepal, and Bangladesh.
+The Bengal Tigers are the resident of India, Bhutan, Nepal, and Bangladesh.
+Interestingly tiger is considered as a national animal for India, Bangladesh, Nepal, Malaysia, North Korea and South Korea.
 These beautiful tigers are continuingly decrease in population in the last quarter centuries alone.
 According to WWF survey, currently, there are about 2,500 Bengal tigers in the world.

 7. Bali Tiger – Extinct